 I shop the manager’s specials bin at the meat counter.

-For years I avoided this space thinking the meat was bad…but then, my favorite independent butcher told me it had some of the best value-to-flavor cuts of meat.
+For years I avoided this space thinking the meat was bad…but then, my favourite independent butcher told me it had some of the best value-to-flavour cuts of meat.
 “The beef in particular ages in those sealed plastic vacu-paks so it’s truly ‘wet aged,’” he explained, “and that is something you pay extra for sometimes.”

 That week I purchased my first 30 percent off package of meat with an expiration date of today…and it was super.
 I avoid chicken, and stick with the pork and beef cuts that are in the original meat-packing-house sealed packaging…and it’s been a big budget booster.